-As part of the class of 2022's Orientation this Labor Day weekend, they will be offered a Firstie Plant, a Mount Holyoke tradition for nearly 50 years.
+As part of Orientation this Labor Day weekend, new students will be offered a plant, a Mount Holyoke tradition for nearly 50 years.
 This story, first published in August 2017, tells the tale of how the custom was re-envisioned last summer by three entrepreneurial and creative students.

 By Keely Savoie